MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 ## Microsoft Tunnel updates

 Updates for the Microsoft Tunnel are released periodically.
 When we update the tunnel version, you can read about the changes here.
-Because Microsoft Tunnel [automatically updates](#upgrade-microsoft-tunnel) when a new version is released, you shouldn’t have to take action to benefit from the new version.
+Because Microsoft Tunnel [automatically updates](#upgrade-microsoft-tunnel) when a new version is released, you should automatically benefit from the new version.

 After an update releases, it rolls out to tenants over the following days.
-Therefore, your tunnel servers might not start the process to update for a few days.
+This means your tunnel servers might not start the process to update for a few days.

 The Microsoft Tunnel version for a server isn’t available in the Intune UI at this time.
 Instead, run the following command on the Linux server that hosts the tunnel to identify the hash values of  *agentImageDigest* and *serverImageDiegest*: `cat /etc/mstunnel/images_configured`